Aspects of Cubical Higher Category Theory: The category of strict cubical -categories

 The following sketch $\mathcal{E}_M$ of \textit{axioms of positions} as above shall be used in \ref{monad-strict} to justify the existence of the monad on $\Cu\E$ of cubical strict $\infty$-categories.
 It is important to notice that the sketch just below has only \textit{one generation} which means that diagrams and cones involved in it are not build with previous data of other diagrams and cones.
+The terminology used in \cite{lair-triplabilite} is \textit{sketch with one floor}\footnote{In French we say "\textit{esquisse à un étage}".}.
+See also \cite{laircoppey:esquisses}.

 \begin{itemize} \item For $1\leq i<j\leq n$ we consider the following two cones :

 \qquad

 and the following commutative diagram (definition of $s^{n}_{n-1,i}\underset{j,j-1}\times s^{n}_{n-1,i}$)